One Week Trip to Crete – Greece | Travel Itinerary and Guide

 Those who wish to extend their Heraklion stay a bit more, they can either remain close to the city center to visit some of the popular resorts of Malia or Hersonissos.
 Another good option it to rent a car and explore the south of the region, including the hippie beach of Matala or the fantastic Archaeological Site of Phaistos.

 Insider’s tip: The island has a good road network on the northern coast, while the villages in the southern area are rather isolated.
 It’s not impossible to travel the island relying on the local public transport, however this will pretty much limit the places you can explore.
-Much of the south of Crete is not connected by the bus network, so, in this Crete Travel Guide, its highly recommended that you rent your own car, as renting your own vehicle, during your trip to Crete, will turn out to be the best way to explore Crete, and make the most out of this 7 Day Crete Travel Itinerary.
+Much of the south of Crete is not connected by the bus network, so, in this Crete Travel Guide, its highly recommended that you rent a car, as renting a vehicle in Crete, during your trip to Crete, will turn out to be the best way to explore Crete, and make the most out of this 7 Day Crete Travel Itinerary.

 Practical tips for a stay in Heraklion, Crete